 Travel -- 20th century

-Scope and Content note This collection is comprised of the typed manuscript report of Hans Albrecht's visit to the United States from Germany in 1926, written in German.
-The sections of the report include topics such as, "factory farms and workers questions," "politics," "prohibition," "school and culture," and "the negro problem."
+This manuscript reports Hans Albrecht's visit to the United States from Germany in 1926, written in German.
+Sections of the report include topics such as, "factory farms and workers questions," "politics," "prohibition," "school and culture," and "the negro problem."

-Scope and Contents Ziegler’s photographs document the journey of the T.E.S.
+photographs document the journey of the T.E.S.
 Antigua (of the United Fruit Company's Great White Fleet) from a New York harbor to locations in Santiago de Cuba, Cuba; Puerto Barrios, Guatemala; and Puerto Cortés, Honduras.
 These images include various portraits of the ship’s guests and crew and scenic views from the ship.
 More centrally, the album depicts touristic travels through Central American ports.
-This includes local life in the native quarter in Guatemala, the Tela Railroad...